jczmut/EGUI/README.md

 npm install
 npm start
 ```
+To launch the React application, ASP.NET app also has to be launched as it serves as an API.
-React is listening on port 5000
+React is listening on port 5000, ASP.NET - on port 3000.